-This article features a translation of Chapter 5 of Book 1 of The Analects of Confucius.
+This article features a translation of Chapter 5 of Book 1 of the Analects of Confucius.
 You can read my full translation of Book 1 here.

-(1) In ancient China, the power of a country was measured by the number of chariots it could muster for battle, just as we used to gauge the strength of a state by the number of nuclear warheads it owned during the second half of twentieth century.
+(1) In ancient China, the power of a state was measured by the number of chariots it could muster for battle, just as we used to gauge the strength of a country by the number of nuclear warheads it owned during the second half of twentieth century.
 By Confucius’ time a thousand chariots made for quite an impressive display of force, but it certainly didn’t match the numbers that some of the larger kingdoms had available.
 An alternative translation could be “medium-size state.”

-(2) The inference here is that a ruler should allow his people to carry out seasonal agricultural tasks such as planting and harvesting without interference, and only call them up for war or work on projects such as the construction of irrigation systems at other times of the year.
+(2) The implication here is that a ruler should allow his people to carry out seasonal agricultural tasks such as planting and harvesting without interference, and only call them up for war or work on projects such as the construction of irrigation systems at other times of the year.
 If the ruler demanded too much free labor from his people, they would either rebel or flee to another state with a more benign leader.